ucsf-wynton/wynton-website-hpc/docs/transfers/ucsf-box.md

 ## Automatic authentication

 When starting `lftp` as above, you need to manually enter your password, which can be tedious or even prevent automatic file transfers in batch scripts.
-A solution to this is to set up the FTP credentials in `~/.netrc`.
+A solution to this is to set up the FTPS credentials in `~/.netrc`.
 Here is what it could look like:
 ```
 [alice@{{ site.transfer.name }} ~]$ cat ~/.netrc
 machine ftp.box.com